SpenceKonde/DxCore/megaavr/extras/Ref_Serial.md

 That table is from the receiver's perspective - notice how baud rate does not appear there: *baud rate only has larger than marginal impact error when it changes baud division calculations*.
 Otherwise, it's all about the number of bits, and the magnitude of the mismatch (and if U2X is in use - it is favorable if you have larger baud rate calculation error, or if you just plain can't achieve that speeed without it.
 You need to work to find something for which U2X mode is favorable on a modern AVR though.
 Classic AVRs always used it on Arduino land... because they desperately needed anything that would lower the baud rate calculation error.

 ### Minimum and Maximum baud rates
-Like Classic AVRs the maximum baud rate is F_CPU / 8, using the `U2X` mode, which is still the case.
+Like Classic AVRs the maximum baud rate is F_CPU / 8, using the `U2X` mode.

 Unlike classic AVRs, the gap between the theoretical maximum and the practical maximum is much smaller thanks to the fractional baud rate generator".
-On the older parts there were "gaps" between the closest options.
+On the older parts there were "gaps" between adjacent UART clock division valuse.
 Since the numbers used for standard baud rates don't resemble round numbers, people who needed accurate baud rates would use crystals with bizarre frequencies like 18.42 MHz, so it could be divided down to the match standard baud rates.
 That - unsurprisingly - led to slower, less accurate timekeeping, where it was supported by an Arduino core at all.
 Luckily, the days of UART crystals are over!
 Instead of supplying a whole number, the value passed to the fractional baud rate generator is in 64ths, so as long as it is within the supported range of baud rates, the farthest any two settings are from each other is 1/64, or 1.56%, so the highest baud rate error from the calculation is half that, comfortably within the limits of USART 0.78%.
 This corresponds to baud rates just below the maximum possible for a given system clock, which for typically used clock speeds is far above what would commmonly be used.

 #### Maximums
-The highest "commonly used" baud rates (almost none of which are commonly used) possible are:
+The highest baud rates possible are listed below.
+In practice, below 1 mbaud, it is rare to see baud rates not based on UART clocks; 921600 is much more common that 1 mbaud and so on:
-* 6 mbaud can be reached at 48 MHz  (Faster than almost all adapters and too fast for casual wiring, the FT4232HQ claims to support it)
+* 6 mbaud can be reached at 48 MHz  (Very few adapters can even do this, and care must be taken with the wiring, the FT4232HQ claims to support it)
-* 5 mbaud can be reached at 40 MHz+ (same as above)
+* 5 mbaud can be reached at 40 MHz+ (Very few adapters can even do this, and care must be taken with the wiring, the FT4232HQ claims to support it)
-* 4 mbaud can be reached at 36 MHz+ (same as above)
+* 4 mbaud can be reached at 36 MHz+ (Very few adapters can even do this, and care must be taken with the wiring, the FT4232HQ claims to support it)
-* 3 mbaud can be reached at 24 MHz+ (FT232 maximum speed)
+* 3 mbaud can be reached at 24 MHz+ (FT232 maximum speed, and the highest baud rate achievable without overclocking the AVR.)
-* 2 mbaud can be reached at 16 MHz+ (the maximum speed most serial adapters support; the CH340G claims to support 2 MBaud; I wasn't able to make it work, though)
+* 2 mbaud can be reached at 16 MHz+ (the maximum speed most serial adapters support; the CH340 claims to support 2 MBaud; I wasn't able to make anything above 1mbaud work, though)
 * 1 mbaud and more importantly, 921600 baud can be reached at 8+ MHz.
-* 460800 baud can be reached at 4+ MHz
+* 500000 baud - and more importantly, 460800 baud can be reached at 4+ MHz
-* 115200 baud can be reached at 1+ MHz
+* 125000 baud - and more importantly, 115200 baud can be reached at 1+ MHz
+* Even running from 32.768kHz, 4000 baud is achievable!

-**Note that those are the absolute maximum that the UART peripheral can do**, in practice the speed of the Serial class will limit continuous transmission to lower speeds.
-At high baud rates (relative to the CPU clock speed), `Serial.print()` may no longer use the buffer, as the relatively slow `print` class begins to take a similar amount of time as sending data down the wire (`Serial.print` - and all things like them are surprisingly slow - it's not just the speed limit imposed by the baud rate); there is no precise set point where this switches - the buffer may be used for short stretches while sending a long string, and print takes different amounts of time for numbers, strings, and so on); the ISR takes similar measures for receiving: after reading the byte and putting it into the buffer, it checks the flag to see if there's any more before returning.
-At some point below this maximum, the overhead of taking the received character and storing it in memory will take longer than it will for the next character to arrive, at which point characters will be lost if attempting to receive a continuous stream of data at that speed.
-Use a faster system clock if this becomes a problem; it is unlikely to be encountered for reasonable baud rates except at very low system clock speeds.
+**Note that those are the absolute maximum that the UART peripheral can do**, in practice the speed of the print() method becomes a limiting factor for transmission This will limit continuous transmission to lower speeds.
+At high baud rates (relative to the CPU clock speed), `Serial.print()` may no longer use the buffer, as the relatively slow `print` class begins to take a similar amount of time as sending data down the wire (`Serial.print` - and all things like them are surprisingly slow - it's not just the speed limit imposed by the baud rate); there is no precise set point where this occurs - the buffer may be used for short stretches while sending a long string, and print takes different amounts of time for numbers, strings, and so on).
+On receiving, a continuous stream of data will be coming in at in at 1 byte per 80 clocks at the maximum speed assuming 8 bit characters.
+Just taking those bytes and stuffing them into the buffer will take almost 100% of available CPU time, but it *should* be able to keep up provided there aren't any long-running ISRs also firing and 8-bit characters are used.
+With 5-bit characters at maximum baud rate, you can never receive a continuous stream of data - you have only 56 clocks per character. and the ISR requires

-Combined with a highly accurate internal oscillator with virtually no voltage dependence, you are essentially guaranteed that UART will work without even resorting to autotune, and cases where such measures are required will be the fault of the other device being way off of what they advertise.
+Combined with a highly accurate internal oscillator with virtually no voltage dependence, you are essentially guaranteed that UART will work without even resorting to autotune or autobaud, and cases where such measures are required will be the fault of the other device being way off of what they advertise.
 The most likely situation which would encounter problems is when trying to commuinicate with.... a classic AVR operating near it's limits, such as an 8 MHz ATmega328p at 115200 baud.
 The ATmega328p will actually be speaking 111111 baud even with a crystal due to the clock division described above, which is a difference of 3.55%, which is just on the edge of working.
-In situations like this, since you know which direction the other device is off, and by approximately how much you can just nudge the clock speed down a bit.
+In situations like this, since you know which direction the other device is off, and by approximately how much you can just nudge the baud rate down a bit.
 If you *don't* know what direction it is off by, only that it is not quite working, if the other device can talk to a serial adapter, you only need to check two options: 2% higher than the nominal baud rate and 2% lower, since the accuracy tolerance of UART serial is around 4%.
 You will rarely encounter devices where the UART baud rates are so far off that they're on the edge of not working (other than classic AVRs running at 8 MHz and 115200 baud, which is a particularly bad speed for them) but which are not all wrong in the same direction - anything off by more than a few % is probably wrong because of integer-math like classic AVR, rather than oscillator inaccuracy.

 #### Minimums
-On classic AVRs, minimum baud rate was when the register was at it's maximum of 4095 (F_CPU / 4096 * 16) = 1/65536th of the system clock, so 16 MHz would have a minimum of 244 baud.
-On modern AVRs the BAUD register can take a full 16-bit value (2<sup>4</sup> times larger than the 12-bit value of classic parts), but needs to be 64 times (2<sup>6</sup>) higher for the same baud rate and system clock.
+On classic AVRs, minimum baud rate was when the register was at it's maximum of 4095, leading to a baud rate (F_CPU / 4096 * 16) = 1/65536th of the system clock, so 16 MHz would have a minimum of 244 baud.
+On modern AVRs the BAUD register can take a full 16-bit value (2<sup>4</sup> times larger than the 12-bit value of classic parts), but needs to be 64 times (2<sup>6</sup>) higher for a given baud rate and system clock.
 Hence, the minimums are 4 times higher (2<sup>(6-4)</sup> = 2<sup>2</sup> = 4), or 1/16384th of the system clock.
-This still allows very low baud rates, but whereas on classic AVRs there was essentially nothing that required a baud rate too slow for them to generate, on modern AVRs, that is not so - very rarely, one will encounter something that uses 1200 (or even lower) baud rates:
+This still allows very low baud rates, but whereas on classic AVRs there was essentially nothing that required a baud rate too slow for them to generate, even runnint at their maximum speed, that is not so on modern AVRs.
+One will occasionally encounter something that uses 1200, 600, or even 300 baud (:
 * 300 baud will work only when F_CPU is no higher than 5 MHz.
 * 600 baud will work only when F_CPU is no higher than 10 MHz.
 * 1200 baud will work as long as F_CPU is no higher than 20 MHz.